AlecRust/brevwoo/README.md

 # BrevWoo [![Lint](https://github.com/AlecRust/brevwoo/actions/workflows/lint.yml/badge.svg)](https://github.com/AlecRust/brevwoo/actions/workflows/lint.yml)

-> WordPress plugin to integrate WooCommerce with Brevo
+> WordPress plugin that adds WooCommerce customers to Brevo lists.

 Set default Brevo lists that customers are added to when they buy a product, and/or set lists for specific products.